Accademium/accademium-be-main/README.md

 1. **Application**: Represents a university application.
 2. **ApplicationDocument**: Represents documents associated with an application.
-3. **ProgramCore**: Represents core information about a university program.
+3. **ProgramMetadata**: Represents metadata information about a university program.
 4. **ProgramDetails**: Represents detailed information about a university program.
 5. **SurveyResult**: Represents the results of a survey.
 6. **City**: Represents city information.